ccp5UK/dl-poly/documentation/source/UserManual/data_files/output_files.rst

 .. index:: single: units;pressure

-The unit of pressure is katms, irrespective of what energy unit is chosen.
+The unit of pressure is katms for all energy units apart from DPD, which uses energy per cubic DPD length unit.

 Two-Temperature Model
 ~~~~~~~~~~~~~~~~~~~~~